nuuuwan/news_lk3_data/README.md

 “All the hard work and sacrifice, particularly by the people of Sri Lanka, has now paid off and Sri Lanka has the opportunity for a fresh start in the New Year,” Siriwardana said in an x.com post.

-“However, this growth cannot come at he expense of economic stability,” Siriwardana said.
+“However, this growth cannot come at the expense of economic stability,” Siriwardana said.

 “All too often in the past, whenever the economy has stabilized following a shock, we are too eager to provide unsustainable fiscal and monetary stimulus to re-invigorate growth.